top of page

-What do Botox, Dysport and Xeomin do?
+What do Botox and Dysport do?

-Botox, Dysport, and Xeomin are all derived ultimately from botulism toxin, a neurotoxin.
+Botox and Dysport are all derived ultimately from botulism toxin, a neurotoxin.
 Botulism toxin is a naturally occurring entity from bacteria whose effect of paralyzing muscles has been harnessed so that doctors can use it in a controlled manner to paralyze muscles in areas of our choice.
 This gives a desired cosmetic effect.
 Since all of these products are based from this botulism toxin, we often refer to them as a group as "Toxin."
 Plus, it rolls off the tongue easier than "Neuromodulators" or "Neurotoxin!"

 How do I know how many "units" to expect?